Brian Dennehy

-According to Variety, Dennehy was "perhaps the foremost living interpreter" of playwright Eugene O'Neill's works on stage and screen.
 He had a decades-long relationship with Chicago's Goodman Theatre where much of his O'Neill work originated.
 He also regularly played Canada's Stratford Festival, especially in works by William Shakespeare and Samuel Beckett.
 He once gave credit for his award-winning performances to the plays’ authors: "When you walk with giants, you learn how to take bigger steps."
 Dennehy was inducted into the American Theater Hall of Fame in 2010.